4 Days in New Orleans: Zip Lines Over Alligators, Raised Mausoleums, and Cajun Sausage Croissants

 Back in the city, head for Porgy’s in Mid-City.
 At this small retail fish market and restaurant, co-proprietor and skilled fishmonger Caitlin Carney wields a boning knife and an infectious personality.
 The ceviche rotates daily, as do the huge po’boys, because Porgy’s sells only whatever independent fishermen caught that day.

 It’s time to take a piece of the city’s past home.
 Floor 13 is a 17,000-square-foot emporium owned by artist Holis Hannan, five blocks from Porgy’s.
-Victorian fainting couches, rattan divans, or an Elvis-image lacquered toilet seat?
+Fancy a Victorian fainting couch, rattan divan, or Elvis-image lacquered toilet seat?
 There’s no telling what you’ll score.
 Serious architectural salvage may be found at Ricca’s, two blocks over—a treasure trove of bird baths, bank lamps, and vintage door knockers.

 For a finale dinner, it has to be Zasu.
 Chef Sue Zemanick put Mid-City on the map, and her résumé includes a James Beard Award and frequent judge appearances on TV’s Top Chef.
-Inside a slender, sage-green shotgun, she serves dishes like fettuccine with blue crab and lemon tarragon crème.
-Her American red snapper gets a smokey bacon vinaigrette infusion, and every check arrives with a realization.
-You don’t want to leave.
-Not the restaurant . . . and certainly not New Orleans.
-Don’t worry.
-She isn’t going anywhere.
-New Orleans rises, always.
+Inside a slender, sage-green shotgun house, she serves dishes like fettuccine with blue crab and lemon tarragon crème.
+Her American red snapper gets a smoky bacon vinaigrette infusion, and every check arrives with a realization: You don’t want to leave.
+Not the restaurant—and certainly not New Orleans.
+Don’t worry, Zemanick isn’t going anywhere.
+And thankfully, neither is this three-century town.

 Where to stay in New Orleans

-New Orleans hotel options are ample and varied, with newcomers including Hotel Henrietta in the Garden District—with suites of mosaic tile and custom millwork—and Blackbird, a Gothic Victorian with a Palm-Springs–worthy central pool in the Lower Garden District.
-Hotel Peter & Paul, occupying a historic former schoolhouse and church in Marigny, continues to win awards, and in the French Quarter, check into One11.
-The former molasses warehouse is right on the river, now with a Scandinavian-chic design.
+New Orleans hotel options are ample and varied.
+Newcomers include the Garden District Hotel, with its Southern townhouse design and swim-up bar in the courtyard pool.
+There’s also Hotel Henrietta in the Garden District—with suites of mosaic tile and custom millwork—and Blackbird, a Gothic Victorian with a Palm Springs–worthy central pool in the Lower Garden District.
+Hotel Peter & Paul, occupying a historic former schoolhouse and church in Marigny, continues to win awards, and in the French Quarter, you can stay steps from the action at The Celestine, a boutique enclave with 14 rooms, petite private balcony space, a central courtyard, and an awarded cocktail bar.